-ii.
+i.
 Tabling Materials

 - Normally, all Animal Justice student program members are eligible to receive free tabling materials to use at the chapter's meetings and events throughout the school year.
-These materials may include Animal Justice literature on animal law issues, petitions, pens, and stickers. - In the 2021-2022 academic year, we recognize that many law schools are still operating partially or primarily on a virtual basis, and in-person events will be limited.
-If you do wish to request tabling materials, please contact us at studentprogram@animaljustice.ca with details.
+These materials may include Animal Justice literature on animal law issues, petitions, pens, and stickers. - If you do wish to request tabling materials, please contact us at studentprogram@animaljustice.ca with details.

-iii.
+ii.
 Club Grants